mees707/Thesis/README.md

 using python 3.6 is not an option anymore since gym is depricated for python 3.7, along with quite a few other packages. now switched to using python 3.9 which required manually installing packages. i am creating this in a conda env so it should be easy to save and then recreate once it is working.

+10 may:
+environment is done, also created a short tutorial for setting up the VM (on windows)

+13 may:
+working on improving the QoE